Michelson-Morley experiment, Doppler effect, aberration of light and the aether concept: Rods and the Lorentz transformations

 where $T$ is the travel time equal in both directions with $\pm c_0$ in the preferred system.
 If this arrangement is now moving along the $x$-axis with an (unknown) velocity~$\vec{v}$ relative to S$_{\rm p}$, the number~$q$ of wavelengths can, at least in principle, be counted and, therefore, cannot depend on the state of motion.

-In our configuration, the longitudinal Doppler effect must be considered, cf. Eq.~(\ref{Eq:recoil_2}).
+For this configuration, the longitudinal Doppler effect must be considered, cf. Eq.~(\ref{Eq:recoil_2}).
 As shown in Sect.~\ref{sec:Doppler}, the frequency shifts for the forward and backward directions follow directly from the conservation of energy and momentum of the emitted photons.
 We first discuss the forward direction:

 with $c_0 = \nu^+\,\lambda^+$ in the preferred System~S$_{\rm p}$, we get